MacroPower/kclipper/README.md

 ### HTTP Plugin

-Includes the HTTP plugin from [kcl-lang/kcl-plugin](https://github.com/kcl-lang/kcl-plugin), which can be used to GET external resources.
+Alternative HTTP plugin to [kcl-lang/kcl-plugin](https://github.com/kcl-lang/kcl-plugin), which can be used to GET external resources.
+This one uses plain `net/http`.
 E.g.:

 `http.get("https://example.com")` -> `{"body": "<...>", "status": 200}`